godmode99/Protocal-Vision/README.md

 - `logger.py` – handle logging and export (CSV/JSON).
 - `image_saver.py` – save captured images or placeholder logs with timestamped filenames.
 - `config/config.json` – runtime configuration loaded by `ConfigManager`.
+It now contains a `cameras` array so multiple cameras can be configured.
 - The configuration's `model_name` is automatically updated from the serial number.

 ## Setup and Usage